m-nanda/Projects/Anomaly Detection/readme.md

 ![Plot Labeled Bearings](img/Plot_Labeled_Bearings.png "Plot Labeled Bearings") From Bearing Status:

 * It can be seen that **Bearing 1** is the first sensor that indicates failure.
-It doesn't, makes the machine failure immediately.
-But, it migh be considered as the root cause of machine failure.
+It doesn't, making the machine fail immediately.
+But, it might be considered as the root cause of machine failure.
-* Machine start failure when Bearing 1 and Bearing 2 failure.
+* Machine start failure when Bearing 1 and Bearing 2 fail.

 ## Time Interval

 ![Plot Result](img/Result.png "Plot Result")

-By using the generated rules, it give time interval of **23 hours and 20 minutes** (since the first alert) before the machine is completely broken.
+By using the generated rules, it gives a time interval of **23 hours and 20 minutes** (since the first alert) before the machine is completely broken.